 Snoring is a problem that affects 67% of adults by the age of 40.
 It is conservatively estimated that 100 million people in the United States snore every night.
 Snoring can cause disrupted sleep for both snorers and their sleeping partners and it can lead to serious health problems.

-Obstructive sleep apnea is a condition in which the soft tissues at the back of the throat completely close off the airway so that air cannot flow into the lungs.
+Obstructive sleep apnea is a condition in which the soft tissues of the throat completely close off the airway so that air cannot flow into the lungs.
 This airway blockage can reduce the amount of oxygen reaching the brain and body.
 When that happens, the brain alerts the muscles in the airway to tighten up and unblock the air passage.
 This leads to a process of blocking and unblocking of the airway that causes significant disruption of sleep.
 The most common symptoms of obstructive sleep apnea are:

 - Loud snoring

 - Significant daytime sleepiness

 Sleep apnea is a health problem that can be associated with high blood pressure, heart problems, and stroke.
 It is important for patients to see a physician or a sleep disorder specialist if the are experiencing snoring and daytime sleepiness.